lukasojd/squid-proxy/README.md

 ## Customize

 For customize squid we can add own configs for dnsmasq (volume).
-We only can'n change docker.conf...
+We only can'n change docker.conf.
+Docker.conf is auto generate by docker-gen.

 ```
 version: '2'